 My focus was now on health (versus pure performance) and my family.

-So begun the change of focus from performance, to health, longevity and self sufficient living.
+So began the change of focus from performance to health, longevity and self-sufficient living.

-Having control over my environment and the food my family and I eat was now my top priority.
+Having control over my environment and the food my family and I eat is now my top priority.